mmaelicke/scikit-gstat/README.rst

 -----------

 SciKit-Gstat is a scipy-styled analysis module for geostatistics.
-It includes two base classes ``Variogram`` and ``DirectionalVariogram``.
-Both have a very similar interface and can compute experimental variograms and model variograms.
+It includes two base classes ``Variogram`` and ``OrdinaryKriging``.
+Additionally, various variogram classes inheriting from ``Variogram`` are available for solving directional or space-time related tasks.
  The module makes use of a rich selection of semi-variance estimators and variogram model functions, while being extensible at the same time.
 The estimators include: